Raoul Minot: Photography and internment

-On April 20, 1943, Minot was deported from France to Mauthausen concentration camp in Germany.
-On October 17, 1943, he was transferred to Buchenwald, where he was used as forced labor.
+On 20 April 1943, Minot was deported from France to Mauthausen concentration camp in Germany.
+On 17 October 1943, he was transferred to Buchenwald, where he was used as forced labor.

 In 1945, he was evacuated with other prisoners from Buchenwald and arrived at Flossenbürg before being forced onto a death march for about two weeks.
-He was liberated by the Americans on April 23, 1945, but died on April 28 in a hospital in Cham, Germany.
+He was liberated by the Americans on 23 April 1945, but died on 28 April in a hospital in Cham, Germany.
 His body has never been recovered.

 Legacy

 Before the discovery of his wartime photography, a single photo attributed to an "M. Minot" was published by Printemps in a booklet in 1965, commemorating the department store's centenary.

 Since 1999, Museum of National Resistance has hosted a collection of Minot's photos, unattributed until 2024.
 They have been traced back to a donation by Daniel Leduc, son of résistant Paul Leduc who had apparently saved the photos from his work in 1945.

-In 2020, another batch of 117 photos saved by Renée Damien, a colleague of Minot, were published in a book by Albert Hude titled Paris humilié, 1940-1941, Chronique photographique inédite en 101 clichés.
+In 2020, another batch of 117 photos saved by Renée Damien, a colleague of Minot, were published in a book by Albert Hude titled Paris humilié, 1940–1941, Chronique photographique inédite en 101 clichés.

 Also in 2020, photo album collector Stéphanie Colaux found in a flea market in Barjac, Gard, an album with photos from the Nazi occupation of Paris between 1940 and 1942.
 Aware of their historical importance, she reached out to Le Monde newspaper about her find, and the newspaper proceeded to investigate the source of the photos.
-In August 2024, the newspaper published a series of five articles by Philippe Broussard detailing the results of the investigation and identifying Minot as the photographer, surmising that he may have had accomplices.
+In August 2024, the newspaper published a series of five articles by Philippe Broussard detailing the results of the investigation, identifying Minot as the photographer, and surmising that he may have had accomplices.
 Otherwise, the provenance of the album found at the flea market remains a mystery.

 All of Minot's known photos were numbered, and many were embellished with his caustic comments about the German occupiers, some of which were erased.
-These photos show Paris and her closest suburbs between 1940 and 1942, particularly German soldiers in the capital, buildings and deserted streets, civilians queuing for rations, military equipment, propaganda leaflets, and anti-German inscriptions.
+These photos show Paris and her closest suburbs between 1940 and 1942, particularly German soldiers in the capital, military equipment, buildings, deserted streets, civilians queuing for rations, propaganda leaflets, and anti-German inscriptions.

-On September 11, 2024, the National Office for Veterans and Victims of War declared Minot a Mort pour la France, a title reserved for honored war dead.
+On 11 September 2024, the National Office for Veterans and Victims of War declared Minot a Mort pour la France, a title reserved for honored war dead.